rpellerin/dotfiles/README.md

   - In the tab "Screensaver", enable the screensaver.
 Pick the "Blank Screen" option, and changes its settings to 5 seconds for "After blanking, put display to sleep after" and "Never" for "After sleeping, switch display off after".
 Active the screensaver when computer is idle after 1 minutes.
 Check "Inhibit screensaver for fullscreen applications".
   - In the tab "Lock Screen", enable everything except "On Screen Keyboard" and "Logout".

-- In `Display`, in the tab `Advanced`, create a profile for when connected to a TV for instance, and enable `Automatically enable profiles when new display is connected`
+- In `Display`, in the tab `Advanced`, create a profile for when connected to a TV for instance, and disable `Automatically enable profiles when new display is connected` (handled by `scripts/hdmi_sound_toggle.sh`)
 - In `Keyboard` > `Behavior`, enable `Restore num lock state on startup`.
 Set the repeat delay to 350ms and the repeat speed to 35.
 - In `Keyboard` > `Application Shortcuts`, set: